sneharane588/sneharane588/README.md

 <h2>This is me in short:<br/></h2>

-I enjoy Python, Java, Exploratory Data Analysis, Visualization, OpenCV.
+I enjoy Python, Exploratory Data Analysis, Visualization, OpenCV.
 I'm currently working as a Software Developer - Data Science where I'm a part of the Data Science Team.
 I try whatever I contribute is more interactive to the viewer because that's the special thing about Data.<br/>

 <!--
 <p style="color:red;">Go through my resume to get a better picture of me >>>